Phone: Phone (803) 442-6100

 AA in Pre-Drama, CCCC BA in English, UNC-Pembroke MA in Education, Minot State University AP Language and Composition

 Behind the Scenes

 I encourage parents to contact me when needed via phone or email.
 It often takes a village to get a student earning success and every student can earn success in my class.
-One of my goals as a teacher is to teach and enstill self-advocacy.
+One of my goals as a teacher is to teach and instill self-advocacy.
 Once a student gains this ability to recognize when they are not mastering a skill or concept and pairs it with the wisdom and courage to ask for help, they open doors to earning their success in every aspect of their life.
-Often we all have had that experience of not knowing how to do a task, where to go, or even what is expected from us.
+Often, we all have had that experience of not knowing how to do a task, where to go, or even what is expected from us.
 Advocating for ourselves means we speak up and ask questions.
 Students that practice self-advocacy are not satisfied with that feeling of being lost.
-I hope to encourage every student to owning their education and advocating for themselves.
-Class of 2022 - it is time to OWN what you do and EARN what you want!
+I hope to encourage every student to own their education and advocate for themselves.
+Class of 2024/2025 - it is time to OWN what you do and EARN what you want!